Category Archives: Scales

 1. Make them laugh!
 Your number one goal is to first make everybody in the room laugh as quickly as possible.
 This will break down any barriers and help them refocus.
 You could say in a horrified voice something like, “What you just told me makes me hear this music…” (That’s when you go to the piano and play the famous notes of Beethoven’s 5th)

-2. Offer a Solution - Your new goal is to get the student to stop worrying about the problem and focus on what she can do to make things better.
+2. Offer a Solution – Your new goal is to get the student to stop worrying about the problem and focus on what she can do to have a successful lesson.
 You can suggest that the two of you write a song about the situation.
-An apology might be appropriate.

 3. Invite The Student To The Piano – You will need to help everybody remember why they came – it’s a piano lesson!